juliadietlmeier/Explainable_brain_tumor_detection_in_MRI/README.md

 Cheng et al. dataset can be downloaded from: https://figshare.com/articles/brain_tumor_dataset/1512427

+**RadImageNet PyTorch ResNet50 weights can be downloaded from:** https://github.com/BMEII-AI/RadImageNet

 Just run *train_XAIMed_Net.py* training script where you can select the corresponding model

 **To use CRF install pydensecrf**